 - You can do more and see more of the country of India in much less time with a bigger enjoyment factor.
 The Palace on Wheels tour covers 1860 miles and most of that is done overnight.
 This allows you to see more Indian Tourist places during the day.

-- With everything that is included on the Palace on Wheels, you will be saving money taking this luxury train in India as opposed going hotel to hotel, which has to include additional transportation costs and food.
+- With everything that is included in the Palace on Wheels, you will be saving money taking this luxury train in India as opposed to going hotel to hotel, which has to include additional transportation costs and food.
 Overall the price is a fair price for the experiences you will have.
 I call this a smart luxury experience.

 Palace on Wheels Versus Maharaja Express

 Aside from the Palace on Wheels train, there are other luxury trains in India that will take you on a unique luxury adventure across the country.
 One of these trains is the Maharaja Express.
-Just like the Palace on Wheels India, the Maharaja Express is also run by the Indian Railways in association with the Rajasthan Tourism.
+Just like the Palace on Wheels India, the Maharaja Express is also run by the Indian Railways in association with Rajasthan Tourism.
 So what are the differences between these two luxury trains in India?

 Launched in 1982, the Palace on Wheels is older compared to the Maharaja Express, which started its operations only in 2010.
 Most of the journeys offered by both of these luxury trains in India revolve around Rajasthan and covers most of the tourist places in North India, from Delhi to Agra.
-However, the Maharaja Express has more varieties as it covers more destinations, including Varanasi and Mumbai and offers five different trips.
+However, the Maharaja Express has more varieties as it covers more destinations, including Varanasi and Mumbai, and offers five different trips.
 Being relatively new, the Maharaja Express is more expensive compared to the Palace on Wheels.
 The onboard facilities are more modern and are far more superior.
 In fact, the Maharaja train is equipped with a pneumatic suspension system, an innovative feature that provides a smooth and constant train ride experience, allowing passengers to have a sound sleep at night.

 To compare the price, the Palace on Wheels price for the eight-day trip above starts at $3,500 USD while a three-night trip in the Maharaja Express starts at $3,850 USD per person.
 Because of the expensive price, the Maharaja Express has been voted the most expensive train in the world, while the Palace on Wheels train is voted the 4th luxurious train in the world and is considered the cheapest luxury train in India.

 Deciding which train to choose for your luxury tour in India will depend on how much you can afford, luxury versus affordable luxury.
 If you would not mind spending more money for a more modern train ride experience in India, the Maharaja Express is recommended.
-However, if you would prefer to discover the best tourist places in India in a journey filled with romance and elegance of a bygone era while on board the replica carriages of the coaches used by the Maharajas, then go for the Palace on Wheels India journey.
+However, if you would prefer to discover the best tourist places in India on a journey filled with romance and elegance of a bygone era while onboard the replica carriages of the coaches used by the Maharajas, then go for the Palace on Wheels India journey.

 Palace on Wheels Train: Conclusion

-The Palace on Wheels has everything you need for a luxurious train travel in India.
+The Palace on Wheels has everything you need for a luxurious train journey in India.
 If you’re traveling to the country for the first time and you think you cannot manage to explore the country on your own, the Palace on Wheels is highly recommended.
-It’s a great way to discover and explore the country’s stunning ancient architectures, while also learning about the people and its interesting culture and history.
+It’s a great way to discover and explore the country’s stunning ancient architecture, while also learning about the people and its interesting culture and history.
 The Palace on Wheels journey may be one of the most fascinating holidays you get to experience in your entire life.
 The intense and unique experiences that you will gain from this holiday are priceless.
-After this trip, perhaps, you will be more excited to explore the country at your own pace or on board another luxury train, such as the Maharaja Express.
+After this trip, perhaps, you will be more excited to explore the country at your own pace or onboard another luxury train, such as the Maharaja Express.

-Disclosure: As is common in the travel industry, I was provided with accommodations, meals and other compensation for the purposes of review by the Ministry of Tourism – Govt. of India.
+Disclosure: As is common in the travel industry, I was provided with accommodations, meals, and other compensation for the purposes of review by the Ministry of Tourism – Govt. of India.
 While it has not influenced my review, PointsandTravel.com believes in full disclosure of all potential conflicts of interest.
 All Photos were taken by the author/or were given permission from the photographer.
 Affiliate links are located in this article.